 Lyon is France's second largest city, but it often loses out as a destination with visitors just using the airport as a gateway.

-Lyon is a gracious historic city on the banks of the Rhône and the Saône rivers with a gastronomic reputation second only to Paris (Paul Bocuse has four brasseries in the town).
+Lyon is a gracious historic city, once an important Roman settlement, on the banks of the Rhône and the Saône rivers with a gastronomic reputation second only to Paris (Paul Bocuse has four brasseries in the town).
 Museums range from the Musée Lumière (where you can watch the first film ever made) to the somber Museum of the Deportation; it has wonderful antique and antiquarian bookshops, and a historic quarter where you walk between the streets through secret 16th- to 18th-century passageways known as "traboules."

 Yes, Dijon is known because of its mustard, but the city, once the capital of Burgundy, revels in its rather more aristocratic days under the powerful and notorious Dukes.
 The Ducal palace is made up of a whole collection of buildings -- all golds, painted ceilings, pomp and circumstance.
 The Banqueting Hall is strangely full of unusual ornate tombs.